imonteiroyh/EnsembleTechniquesECGClassification/README.md

-# Lobachevsky University Electrocardiogram Arrhythmia Classification
+# Lobachevsky University Electrocardiogram Arrhythmia Classification Study
-Arrhythmia detection and classification using machine learning on Lobachevsky University Eletrocardiography Database.
+Arrhythmia detection and classification study using boosting and bagging models on Lobachevsky University Eletrocardiography Database.
 Project carried out for the Digital Signal Processing Laboratory Course in December 2022.

 # Access the files
 - Download the ZIP file in [Physionet](https://physionet.org/content/ludb/1.0.1/)